 Single implants are ideal for patients missing one or two individual teeth from different parts of the mouth.
 But if you’re missing all or most of your teeth, it’s impractical to get individual implants for all 28 functional teeth.
 All-on-Four is an innovative technique wherein we only place four implants and use those implants to support a complete denture.
 As such, you can replace all of your teeth with only four implants, allowing you to eat whatever you want.

 Energy Dental is a luxurious dental clinic specializing in implant dentistry.
-We use the latest dental implant techniques, such as all-on-four and fix-on-six, to address even the most challenging cases.
-Approximately 90% of patients told they aren’t candidates for single implants are candidates for all-on-four implants.
+Dr. Laya Omranian uses the latest dental implant techniques, such as all-on-four and fix-on-six, to address even the most challenging cases.
+Approximately 90% of patients told they aren’t candidates for single implants but are candidates for all-on-four implants.
 And we also provide advanced preparatory procedures to improve your candidacy, ensuring optimal results in Houston, TX.